 SB 166 (2017) requires adequate sites to be maintained at all times throughout the planning period to accommodate the remaining RHNA target by each income category.
 This means that if a jurisdiction approves a development on a parcel listed in the site inventory that will have fewer units (either in total or at a given income level) than the number of units (either in total or at a given income level) anticipated in the site inventory, then the jurisdiction must identify and make available enough sites to accommodate the remaining unmet RHNA target for each income category.
-The strength of the planning and the planning that the planning is a site of the planning that the planning is a site of the planning that the planning is a site of the planning that the planning is a site of the planning that the planning is a site of the planning that the planning is a parcel listed in the site inventory that will have fewer units (either in total or at a given income level) than the number of units (either in total or at a given income level) anticipated in the site inventory, then the jurisdiction must identify and make available enough sites to accommodate the remaining unmet RHNA target for each income category.
+The state of the planning and the planning and the planning period to accommodate the remaining unmet RHNA target for each income category.